The information in this article applies to Source & Summit print product customers.

 Interpreting pointed text formatting

-Throughout the Antiphon text, you will repeat the full tone until the end of the text.
+Throughout the antiphon text, you will repeat the full tone until the end of the text, from the starting pitch to the final note.
 Use the guide below to learn how to interpret the instructions pointed text.
 As you read, you can reference the example tone (Antiphon Tone II) and pointed text (Psalm 23: pointed text) to follow along.

 Pointed text marking | What it means |